Southgate School: Comprehensive

-In 1967 the school merged with Oakwood Secondary Modern School which was located in Chase Road, Southgate.
-The Chase Road site became the lower school, for children in their first three years of secondary education (currently referred to as years 7, 8 and 9).
+In 1967, the school merged with Oakwood Secondary Modern School which was located in Chase Road, Southgate.
+The Chase Road site became the lower school, for children in their first three years of secondary education (currently referred to as years 7, 8, and 9).

 The 1990s

-In 1991 the Lower School also moved to the Sussex Way site, with the Chase Road site being sold partly for housing and partly to a private school.
+In 1991, the Lower School also moved to the Sussex Way site, with the Chase Road site being sold partly for housing and partly to a private school.

 The 2000s

-In September 2004 the school was awarded Specialist Science Status, which it gained through raising £50,000 and being provided with the necessary funding for a science specialist school.
+In September 2004, the school was awarded Specialist Science Status, which it gained through raising £50,000 and being provided with the necessary funding for a science specialist school.
 It used the funding to generally improve science facilities purchasing new equipment and renewing laboratories as well as building a hanging laboratory in the middle of the East Wing building (the original Upper School building).

-In the Summer of 2007 Southgate celebrated its centenary.
+In the Summer of 2007, Southgate celebrated its centenary.

 The 2010s

 In 2015, after 15 years as headteacher, Anthony Wilde left Southgate School and was replaced by Martin Lavelle.
 Lavelle appeared on BBC2 expressing his concern and doubts over the marking of exams.

-In April 2016 Southgate School converted from a community school (administered by Enfield London Borough Council) to academy status.
+In April 2016, Southgate School converted from a community school (administered by Enfield London Borough Council) to academy status.
 The school is now sponsored by the Middlesex Learning Trust.

-Football

-Southgate has always been very competitive in football having enjoyed remarkable success under the managerial expertise of Mr Lane, Mr Martins and most of all Mr Robinson who is in charge of the sixth form team.

-In 2014 the Southgate sixth form team won the treble, with forward Danilo Orsi-Dadomo becoming Southgate's highest scoring player.

-In 2015, under the captaincy of Alex Ioannou, Southgate retained the Enfield Cup in a sensational final winning 4-3.

-In 2016, following the departure of several key players, Southgate did not win any honours.